dotnet/docs/docs/fundamentals/code-analysis/style-rules/language-rules.md

 - **Severity** (optional in Visual Studio 2019 version 16.9 Preview 2 and later versions)

   The second part of the rule specifies the [severity level](../configuration-options.md#severity-level) for the rule.
-When specified in this way, the severity setting is only respected inside development IDEs, such as Visual Studio.
+When specified in this way, *the severity setting is only respected inside development IDEs, such as Visual Studio*.
 It is *not* respected during build.

   To enforce code style rules at build time, set the severity by using the rule ID-based severity configuration syntax for analyzers instead.
-The syntax takes the form `dotnet_diagnostic.<rule ID>.severity = <severity>`, for example, `dotnet_diagnostic.IDE0040.severity = silent`.
+The syntax takes the form `dotnet_diagnostic.<rule ID>.severity = <severity>`, for example, `dotnet_diagnostic.IDE0040.severity = none`.
 For more information, see [severity level](../configuration-options.md#severity-level).

 > [!TIP]
 >